HoverRace/HoverRace/README.md

 Portability
 -----------

-HoverRace currently runs on Windows, but the code is slowing being rewritten to be portable.
+HoverRace currently runs on Windows, but the code is slowly being rewritten to be portable.
 A single-player proof-of-concept runs on Linux.

 Links
 -----